physicsturtle/physicsturtle_old/math/calculus-III/Unit2/lessonD.md

 unit: unit2
 ---

+- Integration of a curve to find arc length
+- Reparametrization of a curve by arc length
+- Geometric advantages of parametrization by arc length

 Here we will discuss how to calculate the arc length of a curve.
 Suppose we have a curve \\(\textbf{r}(t)\\) defined on an interval \\(t\in (a,b)\\).
 Then the length of the curve over the interval is

 $$L = \int_a^b |\textbf{r}'(t)| dt$$